-- (c) Pursuant to article 19 of Legislative Decree No. 231, should the Entity be deemed liable, the sentence will always include an order for confiscation even of equivalent value of the price (cash or other financial benefit given or promised in order to induce or cause another party to commit the offence) or the proceeds (financial benefit immediately obtained) of the offence, except for the part that may be returned to the damaged party and without prejudice to the rights acquired in good faith by third parties. - (d) In the event that a debarment sanction is applied, the publication of the sentence in one or more newspapers, as an excerpt or in full, may be ordered by the court, with public notices also displayed around the municipality in which the Entity's headquarters are located.
-The publication of the sentence shall be arranged by the court clerk, with all costs borne by the Entity.
+(c) Pursuant to article 19 of Legislative Decree No. 231, should the Entity be deemed liable, the sentence will always include an order for confiscation - even of equivalent value - of the price (cash or other financial benefit given or promised in order to induce or cause another party to commit the offence) or the proceeds (financial benefit immediately obtained) of the offence, except for the part that may be returned to the damaged party and without prejudice to the rights acquired in good faith by third parties.

 Ed.
-1 REV. 06 M.O.G.C.
+1 REV. 07 M.O.G.C.
 (English) Generale

-Issue Date: 15/11/2023
+Issue Date: 27/03/2025

-Replaces Rev.05 dated D 11/5
+Replaces Rev.06 dated 15/11/2023 Pag.
+11/62 2

-26/09/2022 Pag.
-11/5 8